 Three Outstanding Students in East Asia Win Regional IELTS Prize

-SEOUL, South Korea, Aug.
-2, 2018 /PRNewswire/ -- Two outstanding IELTS test takers in Korea have been selected as local prize winners of the British Council IELTS Prize 2017/18.
-The winners are Hyunso Oh and Heon Jin.
+TAIPEI, Taiwan, Aug.
+2, 2018 /PRNewswire/ -- Three outstanding IELTS test takers in Taiwan have been selected as local prize winners of the British Council IELTS Prize 2017/18.
+The winners are Huang Tzu-Chun, Yang Shin-Rong and Chen Yin-Ting.
 Winners attended a panel interview and were selected based on their organisation and communication skills, ability to talk about their dreams and aspirations, and insight into how they plan to contribute to their home country after their studies.
 Since the launch of the IELTS Prize in 2011, the award has helped more than 200 students in East Asia pursue their dreams of studying abroad.
 This year, 30 local prize winners will be added to the list.
-Each of the local prize winners receives an award valued at 3,000,000 won.
+Each of the local prize winners receives an award valued at TWD200,000.
 British Council also awards three regional prizes to top students in East Asia who will pursue higher education in their dream universities abroad in the coming September.

 Regional Grand Prize winner Dinda Royhan, an advocate of human rights and humanitarian actions, believes that IELTS enabled her to secure a place in one of the world's most competitive institutions to study her field.
 She notes, "After attending Bahasa Indonesian-medium public schools in Indonesia throughout my entire academic life, succeeding in the IELTS test boosted my confidence and affirmed my readiness to study abroad in English.
 My IELTS score significantly contributed to my successful Sciences Po application, helping me stand out from thousands of other applicants".